 Once in final orbit, the Orbital Activation and Checkout (OAC) phase started.
 During this time, all systems were brought on-line and numerous calibrations were performed.
-Originally, it was planned to devote approximately 60 days to OAC followed by 30 days of the guaranteed time observations.
-However, after the contamination covers on the HRMA were opened, and after a few passages through the radiation belts under this condition, the front-illuminated ACIS CCDs showed signs of increased, and spatially-dependent, energy resolution together with increased charge transfer inefficiency (CTI), consistent with radiation damage.
+After the contamination covers on the HRMA were opened, and after a few passages through the radiation belts under this condition, the front-illuminated ACIS CCDs showed signs of increased, and spatially-dependent, energy resolution together with increased charge transfer inefficiency (CTI), consistent with radiation damage.
 Steps were successfully taken to prevent further damage (see Chapter 6).
 Due to this situation, and because of uncertainties of the long term stability of the FI chips at that time, additional ACIS calibrations were performed and emphasis was placed on observations requiring the use of the FI CCDs.
 Note that the back-illuminated CCDs were unaffected, and the situation is now stable in that further degradation has been slowed to match pre-launch expectations.
-See Chapter 6 of this guide for further details.
+See Chapter 6 for further details.
 Normal operations started in November 1999.